ATajadod94/ALITrack/README.md

 ## Overview
       To create a Matlab package that is able to create features for any given EDF file in a user friendly manner.
       Furthermore, it aims to provide certain utility-like feature detection functionalities for eye_movement data processed elsewhere.
-      The package builds on top of (inherits) iTrack by Jason Hubbard, as modified by Dr.Liu .
-It aims to build on top of iTrack as well as improve certain existing functionalities. iTrack itself is no longer being developed.
+The package builds on top of (inherits) iTrack by Jason Hubbard, as modified by Dr.Liu.It aims to build on top of iTrack as well as improve certain existing functionalities. iTrack itself is no longer being developed.

 Available features :
 * Reading EDF data into Matlab